 New England Echoes in Disney’s Yacht Club Resort

-Oak floors, antique chandeliers and rich millwork and brass evoke memories of New England summer days in Disney’s Yacht Club Resort.
+Oak floors, antique chandeliers, rich millwork and brass evoke memories of New England summer days in Disney’s Yacht Club Resort.
 Cast members in navy blue blazers greet guests as they check into the silvery-gray clapboard hotel.

 The nautical theme carries through in the hotel’s restaurants.
 With porthole windows and a picturesque wall of moving sailboats, Captain’s Grille features regional New England foods like chowder, fresh fish and home-baked breads along with sandwiches, steaks and chicken specialties.